surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Ability for Multiple Layouts

 Bi+ Provides you an opportunity to add multiple report layouts.
-Depending on the requirement , Select the Layout from given options available you can also add or delete the reports from the selected layout.
+Depending on the requirement , Select the suitable Layout from given options available at the same time you can add or delete the reports from the selected layout.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa19980a1047ab0ef3e89ad2ec128be71d0cb0fc/images/multiple_layout.png)